PatchworkOS da8a090

 System call for claiming a shared file descriptor.

-uint64_t bind (fd_t source, const char *mountpoint)
+uint64_t bind (fd_t source, const char *mountpoint, mount_flags_t flags)

 System call for binding a file descriptor to a mountpoint.